hmcts/nfdiv-discovery-documentation/as-is.md

 The system is comprised of six APIs written in Java and four frontends written in node.js.
 It makes use of several common components provided by the platform.

-There is up to date documentation that provides a system overview so one has been created by inspecting the dependencies at code level.
+There is no up to date documentation that provides a system overview so one has been created by inspecting the dependencies at code level.
 For clarity interactions with IDAM and the service auth provider were not included.

 ![divorce overview](/image/as-is-overview.mmd.png)

 The Swagger docs for the APIs have not been updated for two years and are likely not relevant any more.

+The ["Quality Dashboard"](https://tools.hmcts.net/confluence/display/~ben.pitkin/Tech+Dashboard+-+V1) shows divorce as either red or amber in all categories, although this is true of most services.

 ### Frontends